-So last week I took a happy walk along Queen Street West and visited the ancient sewing supply shops there.
-This area is changing now but these shops, which have been located there for a very long time, are filled from top to bottom with the most amazing supplies for making things.
-They are dusty and a bit haphazard but I so love going into them, and have done so since I was a teen.
-I’m sure there is still some fabric there that I actually touched back then.
+This area of the city is changing now but these shops, which have been located there for a very long time, are filled from top to bottom with the most amazing supplies for making things.
+They are dusty and a bit haphazard but I love going into them and just letting ideas come, based on what I see.
+I've been poking around the same stores since I was a teen and I'm sure there is still some fabric there that I actually touched back then.

 I included a wooden skewer into some of them so I could decorate some plants.
 And I hung the smaller embroidered hearts with thread and a branch to make a wall hanging.